Details and Policies for Summer Camp (updated 6/9/26)

 Sellwood Pool Safety

 • Portland Parks and Recreation and Activate require all children entering the deep end to pass a swim test during every swim session.
-The test involves swimming the width of the pool (approximately 20 meters) without touching the bottom and without wearing goggles.
+The test involves swimming the width of the pool (approximately 20 meters) without touching the bottom.
 Backstrokes and doggy paddles are not permitted.
 Parks and Recreation distributes bracelets to those who pass.

 • Children under 48 inches will stay within arm’s length of an adult.